bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

 ## Create Channel

-During this stage, a channel between your contract and our oracle module on BandChain needs to be created in order to relay an IBC message via a relayer.
-In order to do that, 2 entry points needs to be provided.
+During this stage, a channel between your contract and our oracle module on BandChain needs to be created to relay an IBC message via a relayer.
+To do that, 2 entry points need to be provided.

-**Note**: As creating a channel can be started from either the contract or the oracle; A function that accept messages regardless of the initiator side needs to be provided.
+**Note**: As creating a channel can be started from either the contract or the oracle; A function that accepts messages regardless of the initiator side needs to be provided.

 ### IBC Channel Open